lavanyayangala/lavanyayangala/README.md

 3.As part of my learnings i am pretty comfortable with

-Skills: HTML5 , CSS 3 ,Bootstrap.
+Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.net.

 - 🔭 I’m currently working on my skills.
 - 📫 Part of <a href="https://github.com/EddieHubCommunity">EddieHubcommunity 🙋</a>